DKFZ-ODCF/nf-bam2fastq/README.md

 ## Quickstart

-Provided you have a working Conda installation and two BAM files, you can run workflow with
+Provided you have a working Conda installation, you can run workflow with

 ```bash
 mkdir test_out/